 Provisions of the NuPPAA:

-The legislation expands on the ability of Inuit, previously established under the Nunavut Land Claims Agreement, to participate in the management of development in Nunavut.
+The legislation expands on the ability of Inuit, previously established under the Nunavut Agreement, to participate in the management of development in Nunavut.
 It is intended to:

 - Continue the functioning of the Nunavut Planning Commission and the Nunavut Impact Review Board and clearly define and describe their powers, duties and functions, including how their members are appointed.
 It will also clearly define the roles and authorities of Inuit and governments;

-- Establish timelines for various decision-making points in the land use planning and environmental assessment processes to create a more efficient and predictable
+- Establish timelines for various decision-making points in the land use planning and impact assessment processes to create a more efficient and predictable

 - regulatory regime;